 - Heat the water so that it is warm or hot, but not scalding.

 - Pour masa harina in a bowl.
 Slowly add water to make a firm, springy dough.
 You may want to use your hands to knead it.
 If the water is really hot you will need to wait until it has cooled enough to handle.
 Bob’s Red Mill recommends 1 1/2 cups to 2 cups water.
 I find that 2 cups makes the dough too wet and sticky and very difficult to manage.
-If the dough sticks and rips when you try to roll it or press it, it is too wet.
+If the dough sticks and rips when you try to roll it or press it, it is too wet and you will need to add in enough masa harina so it is no longer sticky.

-- Let rest for about an hour covered with a damp towel.
+- It is recommended to let the dough rest for about an hour covered with a damp towel.
+I have used the dough immediately without resting and it comes out fine.

 Sweet Potato Cassava Tortillas